runonbitcoin/walleteering/guide/02-purse.md

 ## Securing your wallet

 In theory, anyone is able to call `run.purse.pay()` and use your purse to pay for any transaction, not just a Run transaction.
 This might actually be OK depending on your wallet, but if you'd like to restrict the wallet adapter to only Run transactions, this is easy.
-An Run protocol always has a OP_RETURN output as its first output, and the contents of the script will always begins with `OP_FALSE OP_RETURN "run"`, or 006a0372756e in hex.
+A Run transaction always has an OP_RETURN output as its first output, and the contents of the script will always begins with `OP_FALSE OP_RETURN "run"`, or 006a0372756e in hex.
 Here's code using the `bsv` library:

 ```
 const isRunTransaction =